 I’ve only visited a few cities in India, those being Agra, my hometown, Delhi and Mumbai, among other small villages.
 Jaipur has been high on my list of cities to visit seeing as I’d heard so much about it.
 The main reason for this trip to India was because one of my friends from Spain was having a destination wedding in Jaipur, hence why I really wanted to go.
 Technically, we were in Jaipur for 4 days, but 3 of those days were spent in our fancy hotel attending the wedding (Indian weddings go on for days, which is what I love most about them).
 So me and my dad put aside an extra day to visit Jaipur, before I headed off to Mumbai.

 We started the day by visiting the Amer Fort, which is around 11km away from the city centre.
 It’s located on top of a hill, alongside the Jaigarh Fort.
 It looks a lot like the Great Wall of China from afar.
-We had a guide with us who told us all about the history of the royals at the palace, such as how the King had a couple of mistresses each in different rooms, so they weren’t allowed to leave the place.
+We had a guide with us who told us all about the history of the royals at the palace.
+For instance, the King had a couple of mistresses each in different rooms, so they weren’t allowed to leave the place.
 (Barney Stinson is that you?)
 It was so interesting to observe the way the Royals used to live around the 16th-17th century and how times have changed now.

 After the Amer Fort, we headed into town onto our next destination.
 On our way we spotted the Jal Mahal (which translates to water palace) on the lake.
 The Jal Mahal is only there for seeing purposes, as it’s in the middle of the Man Sagar Lake.
 As we got to explore Jaipur, we realised why it’s known as ‘the Pink City’.